Religion in Portugal

 Christianity is the predominant religion in Portugal, with Catholicism being its largest denomination.

-Portugal has no official religion, though in the past, the Catholic Church in Portugal was the state religion.
+Portugal is a secular state and its constitution guarantees freedom of religion.

+Overview

 According to the 2021 Census, 80.2% of the population of Portugal is Catholic, though in 2001 only about 19% attended Mass and took the sacraments regularly, while a larger number wish to have their children baptized, be married in a church, and receive Last Rites.

 Portugal is one of the most religious countries in Europe, most Portuguese believe with certainty in the existence of God and religion is important in their lives.
 According to the Pew Research Center Portugal is the 9th most religious country out of 34 European countries, 40% of Portuguese Catholics pray daily, and 36% say religion is very important in their lives.

-Although Church and State were formally separated during the Portuguese First Republic (1910–1926), a separation reiterated in the constitution of 1976, Roman Catholic precepts continue to have a significant bearing in Portuguese society and culture.
+Although Church and State are formally separated since 1911, the Catholic precepts continue to have a significant bearing in Portuguese society and culture.
 The educational and health care systems were for a long time the Church's preserve, and in many cases, whenever a building, bridge, or highway was opened, it received a blessing from the clergy.
-Although Church and State are formally separate, the Catholic Church still receives certain privileges.
+The Catholic Church in Portugal is also afforded certain rights and privileges in the country's law.

 Demographics

 According to the 2021 Census, 80.2% of the population aged 15 and older is Catholic, a figure very similar to that recorded in the 2011 Census, when 81.0% selected Catholicism as their religion.
 About 5% adhere to other forms of Christianity, with 2.1% being Protestant, 0.7% Jehovah's Witnesses, 0.7% Orthodox, and 1% members of other Christian churches.
 Just over 1% indicated belonging to non-Christian religions, with 0.4% being Muslim, 0.2% Hindu, 0.2% Buddhist and 0.3% members of other religions.
 14% indicated not having any religion.

 Census data show some regional differences.
 Catholicism is strongest in the Azores (91.6%), Madeira (90.9%) and the North region (88.1%).
-On the other hand, the Algarve (65.9%) and the Lisbon region (67.5%) have the lowest percentages.
-It is also in the regions of Lisbon and the Algarve that the highest proportions of members of other Christian churches, of other religions and of people without religious affiliation are found.
+On the other hand, the Setúbal Peninsula (65.3%) and the Algarve (65.9%) have the lowest percentages.
+It is in the Setúbal Peninsula, the Greater Lisbon and the Algarve that the highest proportions of members of other Christian churches, of other religions and of people without religious affiliation are found.
 Members of other Christian religions make up more than 10% of the Algarve's population.
-In the Lisbon metropolitan area and in the Algarve, more than 2% of the population follow non-Christian religions and the percentage of the non-religious population varies between around 6% in the Azores and Madeira and 23.1% in Lisbon.
+In the Greater Lisbon and in the Algarve more than 2% of the population follow non-Christian religions and the percentage of the non-religious population varies between around 6% in the Azores and Madeira and 25.6% in the Setúbal Peninsula.